-What is a Specialist?
+What is a veterinarian specialist?

 The European Diploma in Surgery is internationally recognised as the highest level of surgical qualification available within the veterinary profession.
 It indicates that the holder has undergone several years of extensive training under the direct supervision of other recognised specialists in the field of surgery.
 In Michael’s case, he spent four years at Cambridge University as a Resident in Surgery, where he was trained in all aspects of orthopaedic, soft tissue and neurosurgery by some of the best surgeons in the world.